wehlutyk/thesis/content/3-gistr-4-results.md

 ## Results {#sec:gistr-results}

-\add{a clearer outline of the analysis and the steps we're going to follow: overview of aggregate trends, then wanting to achieve a simple representations of the process through transformation-breakdown/exploration-plots/quantification-of-operations-and-deps}
+Recall that the goal we set ourselves is to provide a better understanding of the process at work than what low-level feature analyses such as that of the previous chapter.
+In doing so we also hope to bring some light to the processes underlying high-level contrasts of utterance categories that have been extensively studied in the literature.
+The analysis we present is thus geared towards creating an intermediary representation of the effect of transformations on utterances, one that is at a midpoint between the low-level of word features and the high-level of category contrasts, and can be usefully modelled to better understand the evolution of utterance chains.
+Since this work was exploratory in nature, our presentation will also loosely follow a step-by-step development of the analysis with intermediate results.
+Our analysis consists in four broad steps.
+First, a presentation of the general trends observed in the collected data, which provide a coarse but relevant view of the behaviour of utterance reformulations in these experiments.
+Second, the actual procedure developed to break down transformations into smaller blocks and grasp their detail.
+Third, we develop a descriptive model of transformations based on the detailed view that the previous step provided.
+Finally, we refine this view by quantifying the main behaviours that the model lets us identify in the transmission chains.
+We begin with the general trends observed in the data.

-### Descriptive observations
+### General trends

 We begin the analysis of our three data sets by examining the evolution of aggregate measures as a function of depth in the trees.
 Here and in what follows, the analyses are made on the data cleaned of spam, and chains truncated at their target depth: the data from Experiment 1 is truncated at depth 8, Experiment 2 at depth 7, and Experiment 3 at depth 10, and all plots are aligned to the same depth axis to facilitate comparisons.
 The goal of this section is to give an overview of the shape of the data and highlight a few important trends to keep in mind in the rest of the analysis.
-We will come back to the details of the trends further down. \todo{do that.}
+The model we develop further down will then give a more precise view of the mechanisms underlying these trends.

 #### Utterance length

-A well-known effect in transmission chains with linguistic content is the quick reduction of utterance length.
+A well-known effect in transmission chains with linguistic content is the quick reduction of utterance length as chains progress.
+These experiments are no exception:
+@fig:gistr-token-lengths shows a scatter plot of the number of words of an utterance $|u|_w$ versus depth in a tree.
 ^[All NLP computations in this chapter are performed using the spaCy library for Python, version 1.9.0, available at \url{http://spacy.io/}.
 ]
-These experiments are no exception:
-@fig:gistr-token-lengths shows a scatter plot of the number of words of an utterance $|u|_w$ versus depth in a tree.
 The insets show the data restricted to trees for which root utterances have 30 words or less (thus most utterances in those trees also have 30 words or less);
 this boundary keeps all the Fénéon root utterances in Experiment 3, and we use it to separate longer from shorter utterances for the purposes of this figure.
 The plots confirm that word length quickly decreases as subjects read and rewrite utterances, and indicate that the reduction depends on the size of what is being transformed: very long utterances (above 100 words) are reduced to less than 100 words in 2 reformulations or less, whereas root utterances with up to 28 content words can maintain their size until the end of the branches of Experiment 3.
 Note that the differences in the speed of size reduction across the experiments are tied to surface features of the root utterances.
-Word count and average word frequency in particular, which we will later show are strongly related to transformation rate \todo{do that}, have different distributions in the set of root utterances of each experiment: word counts are disjoint between Experiments 2 and 3, and root utterances from Experiment 2 are in an oral style, with a higher proportion of stopwords than in Experiments 1 and 3 (stopwords are very frequent words, and make up 67% of the root utterances of Experiment 2, versus 58% in Experiment 1 and 48% in Experiment 3).
+Word count and average word frequency in particular, which we will later show are strongly related to transformation rate, have different distributions in the set of root utterances of each experiment: word counts are disjoint between Experiments 2 and 3, and root utterances from Experiment 2 are in an oral style, with a higher proportion of stopwords than in Experiments 1 and 3 (stopwords are alvays high-frequency words, and make up 67% of the root utterances of Experiment 2, versus 58% in Experiment 1 and 48% in Experiment 3).
 The steeper slopes in Experiments 1 and 3 compared to Experiment 2 are thus tied to the higher word counts and lower proportions of stopwords in their root utterances.

 Next, we eliminate stopwords from the utterances and focus on the reduction in number of content words (notice however that stopword recognition is less reliable in Experiment 1 than in Experiments 2 and 3, because of spelling mistakes).